 1. The Camera Body

-The X-M1’s tilt screen is particularly handy in awkward, long exposure, coastline situations where it isn’t easy to get behind the screen and if the idea of a multi lens system is daunting, fear not, both the Fujifilm X100s and and X20 perform brilliantly as landscape cameras.
-This is one of the first photos I captured with the X2o, Christmas 2012.
+The X-M1’s tilt screen is particularly handy in awkward, long exposure, coastline situations where it isn’t easy to get behind the screen.
+If the idea of a multi lens system is daunting, fear not, both the Fujifilm X100s and and X20 perform brilliantly as landscape cameras.
+This is one of the first photos I captured with the X20, Christmas 2012.

-The ultimate landscape camera has to be the Fujifilm X-Pro2 , not only does it offer a remarkable specification it comes with dust and weather sealing which is perfect/essential for the Northern Ireland climate.
+The ultimate landscape camera has to be the Fujifilm X-Pro2.
+The camera offer a remarkable specification it comes with dust and weather sealing which is perfect for the Northern Ireland climate.

 Getting my gear wet is an all consuming anxiety on the hills.
 I have tried freezer bags; towel wraps have been packed specifically for my camera and the fear of getting my gear wet is a distraction from taking photos.
 The X-Pro2 has to be the ideal landscape camera, removing the fear of getting wet to allow photographers to concentrate on their craft.